wmcmurray/websocket-framework/README.md

 - [x] Create an Hello World demo
 - [x] Add a raw transport layer (raw_send()) for people who wants full control over optimisation
 - [x] Add possibility to create custom admin commands
-- [/] Clean the core PHP code
+- [x] Add an helper to save and retrieve data in text files
+- [ ] Create a simple game demo
 - [ ] Create a realtime website demo
-- [ ] Create a simple game demo
-- [x] Add an helper to save and retrieve data in text files
 - [ ] Add an admin command to buffer server errors and retrieve them via remote client
-- [x] Find a way to redefine the server class when server is rebooted remotely by an admin
 - [ ] Add a way to ban a client definitively with the Admin API